6 Things You May Not Know About Women, Girls & Hunger

 - Parents often keep girls at home to care for relatives

 - Girls are often the last to eat when there is limited food at home.

 - For those who choose to become mothers, this lack of education may also impact whether their kids have good nutrition and whether they are able to lead food-secure households.

 Want to learn more?
 Check out these six things you may not know about women, girls and hunger:

 #1.
-Women and girls make up more than 50 percent of the world’s agricultural workers.
+Women and girls make up nearly 50% of the world’s agricultural workers.